b-k/narratives-distributions/README.md

-This project is lists open-form narratives and the closed-form distributions that approximate them.
+This project lists open-form narratives and the closed-form distributions that approximate them.
 Its intent is to help you build estimable statistical models on a sound micro-level foundation.